Top reasons to lease an electric car

 With electric vehicle technology developing quickly to meet customer demand, the range of the battery has grown quickly, with the likes of the Audi e-tron and Hyundai Kona now offering 259 and 279 miles respectively.
 So while the first EVs to market didn’t necessarily give a lot of drivers peace of mind, the current crop of EVs have done their best to ease range anxiety.

-The UK currently has three charging points per 100km on road network, or 62 miles as we say in the UK.
+Last year, the UK had three charging points per 100km on road network, or 62 miles as we say in the UK.
 The AA reports that 95% of daily car journeys are under 25 miles, while the range of current EVs varies from as low as 69 miles in the Smart Forfour EQ to 379 miles in the Tesla Model S Long Range.